platformsh/platformsh-docs/src/configuration/routes.md

     to: "https://{default}/"
 ```

-Alternatively, if you define only routes that use HTTPS we will automatically create redirects from the HTTP to HTTPS version of each route.
+Alternatively, if you define only routes that use HTTPS Platform.sh will automatically create redirects from the HTTP to HTTPS version of each route.

 ## Configuring routes on the Web Interface